Doy-lee/session-pro-backend/google.md

 Subscription = SUBSCRIPTION_STATE_ON_HOLD
 ```

-An account hold event happens after a grace period has ended without a valid
+An account hold event happens after a [grace period](#Grace-Period) has ended
-payment going through.
+without a valid payment going through.

-**Because the expire time of a Pro Proof has the platform grace period duration
+**Because the backend issues proofs that expire at a pre-determined time, if
-baked into it, the backend can safely ignore these events as no changes need
+the user transitions from a grace period to an account hold period they won't
-to be made to revoke the user's entitlement, the entitlement has now expired**
+be able to request a new proof, as they are no longer in a grace period.**

 ### Account Hold Recovered